-As its name indicates, cod liver oil is an oil that has been extracted from the liver of a cod.
+As its name indicates, cod liver oil is an oil extracted from the liver of a cod.
 This natural substance is praised for being a rich source of omega-3 fatty acids, which research indicates may help lower blood pressure and reduce inflammation.
 The most common acids found in cod liver oil are eicosapentaenoic acid (EPA), which has shown to reduce incidence of cardiovascular disorders, and docosahexaenoic acid (DHA).
 (1)

 According to Adventures in Nutrition, DHA offers a greater reduction in triglycerides and a greater increase in HDL cholesterol (the good kind.
 LDL is the bad kind).
 (2).
 Additionally, cod liver oil is typically a pretty reliable source of Vitamin A and Vitamin D. There are many options of cod liver oil available on the market, and the oil is typically sold either in liquid oil or encapsulated form.
 We took a peek under the hood of some of the best cod liver oil available, and compared them.

-Carlson Cod Liver Oil
+- Best Capsules: Carlson Cod Liver Oil Capsules

-- Each 1 tsp serving of Carlson Cod Liver Oil contains 1,100mg omega-3 fatty acids, making it one of the richest sources of these fatty acids available on the market.
+Each 1 teaspoon serving of Carlson Cod Liver Oil contains 1,100mg omega-3 fatty acids, making it one of the richest sources of these fatty acids available on the market.
 It uses Arctic cod caught off the coast of Norway and extracts the oil from fresh fish on the day its caught.

 Using Arctic cod caught off the coast of Norway, Carlson Cod Liver Oil offers a rich source of omega-3 fatty acids at a reasonable price.
 Carlson takes pride in its natural lemon flavor, intended to cut down on the fishy taste sometimes associated with cod liver oil.